redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructureFacts.md

     - The attribute `value` in the example code 2 are `eng-us` and `color:red`.

     - Attribute `value` is the information or the setting for the declared attribute of `name`.
 It should be placed inside the double quotes `“ ”` .

-    - In the example code the attribute `name` which is `lang` is used to indicated the language used in the element.
-The `value` of this attributes specifies it to US English

     - Different `attributes` have different `values`.